ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

 ^^^^^^^^^^^^^^^

-Results from the automated test cases using the version from proposed, against all releases need to be attached.
-The automated test cases cover a variety of cloud-config based scenarios to ensure changes to cloud-init do not introduce regressions or unnecessary changes in behavior.
+Results from the automated test cases using the version from proposed, against all LTS releases need to be attached.
+The automated test cases cover a variety of cloud-config based scenarios to ensure changes to ubuntu-advantage-tools/pro do not introduce regressions or unnecessary changes in behavior.

-These tests are run against the LXD and KVM backend today and AWS Ubuntu PRO
+These tests are run against the LXD container and KVM, AWS "Ubuntu PRO", AWS standard cloud images, Azure "Ubuntu PRO" and Azure standard cloud images.

 .. _manual_tests: